 Solo Travel Demographics from 2019 Survey

 Our 2018 readers survey received 1,340 responses.
 As you can see below, the results show slightly different demographic information than that of the Solo Travel Society Facebook page with its 162,000+ fans.
-Combining this with data given from Google Analytics and I can safely say that the majority of our readers fall into either the Millennial or Boomer categories and there are more women than men.
+Combining this with data given from Google Analytics I can safely say that the majority of our readers fall into either the Millennial or Boomer categories and there are more women than men.
 I usually estimate the gender split as 75% women and 25% men.

 Demographics by Survey. | Demographics by Facebook |